Generations (South African TV series): Ratings and other news

 The previous Generations was the most viewed soapie on South Africa television throughout its run, with over seven million viewers.
 However, after being rebranded as Generations: The Legacy, ratings dropped to three million viewers.
 However, after a few weeks back on air the viewership improved once again with the show occupying 60.2% of the market share during the 20:00 timeslot.

 Generations is the first TV series in South Africa to partner with real corporations and companies to advertise their products and services on the TV series.
 This was done in a manner where these partners were included in some part of the scripts.
-This has already happen with three South African companies i.e. Pep Stores, Capitec Bank and Smart Gym.
+This has already happened with three South African companies i.e. Pep Stores, Capitec Bank and Smart Gym.

 Controversy

 In 2008, the show's producer Mfundi Vundla snubbed the South African Film and Television Awards (SAFTA) by rejecting any nomination for the soapie and its cast.
 Vundla has apparently taken the fight back to SAFTA, who had snubbed him by not having a single winner from Generations the previous year despite the fact that it was, in his opinion, the best soapie on local television and allegedly boasts some of the best actors in the country.

 In a letter addressed to his staff, Vundla reportedly requested that they do not attend the awards function "to avoid creating the impression that Generations in any way supports SAFTA."
 Vundla also criticized the judging procedure for not being properly administered or transparent and said politics influenced the adjudication process.
 He also complained that certain nominations were "inaccurate or simply absurd".

-Vundla has been accused of advertising the use of witchcraft and adultery during the course of the show.